Skip to main content

 Users belonging to the project

-Container Registry follows the IAM permissions scheme.
-If your IAM role is Project Admin or Project Member, you are automatically granted the Container Registry Admin role.
-Users with the Container Registry Admin role have access to all repositories and images created within the project, and can push and pull images.
+Users with the Container Registry admin role have access to all repositories and images created within the project and can push (upload) and pull (download) images.

 Repository access permissions